borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros — Assignment/README.md

 )
 ```

-Just be sure to initialize the player in its falling state, to have the sprite plummet toward the `tileMap`
+Just be sure to initialize the player in its falling state, to have the sprite plummet toward the `tileMap`.

 ```lua
 self.player:changeState("falling")
 ```

-From this starting point, finding a safe coordinate is a matter of looping through the `tileMap` object and return the coordinate for the first column providing ground tiles.
+From this starting point, finding a safe coordinate is a matter of looping through the `tileMap` object and return the coordinate of the first column with ground tiles.
 This is achieved with a function, which loops through the columns, and then through the tiles.

 ```lua
 function PlayState:getSafeTile()